 But the immigration regulations go further, and also allow you to regroup and bring your partner or spouse; in addition to other types of relatives.

-And, if you have any other doubt, our immigration lawyers are at your complete disposal.
-Tell us about your current situation and we will get in touch with personalized legal advice:
+And, if you have any other questions, our immigration lawyers are at your complete disposal.
+Get in touch and we will help with personalized legal advice!